 (3) A person who carries on an agricultural, apicultural, pastoral, horticultural, orcharding, viticultural or other farming undertaking does not carry on a trade or business for the purposes of subsection (2).

-8. Meaning of services
+8. Term used: services

 (1) In this Act (other than Part 3 and the Australian Consumer Law (WA)) —